St Andrew's Church, Tangier: History

 In 1880, Hassan I of Morocco donated land to the British community in order to build a small Anglican church in Tangier.
 The resulting church was soon found to have insufficient capacity for the increasing number of worshippers, and a new building was constructed in 1894 which became the Church of Saint Andrew.
 It was consecrated in 1905.
 The interior is designed as a fusion of numerous styles, notably Moorish.
 The belltower, shaped like a minaret, overlooks the adjacent cemetery.
-Henri Matisse's painting of 1913, Landscape Viewed from a Window, depicts the church.
-The church has a number of memorial plaques, including one to commemorate Emily Keene, (1849-1944), Sherifa of Wazzan, who introduced the cholera vaccine to Morocco.
+Henri Matisse's 1913 painting Landscape Viewed from a Window depicts the church.

+The church has a number of memorial plaques, including one to commemorate Emily Keene, (1849–1944), Sherifa of Wazzan, who introduced the cholera vaccine to Morocco.
 She was a British humanitarian who married the Shareef of Ouazzane, a local religious leader.
 She died in Tangier and there is a plaque in the western side of the church to commemorate her - her actual grave is in the Wazzan family burial ground in the Marshan district of Tangier overlooking the Strait of Gibraltar.
 Another memorial commemorates Thomas Kirby-Green, one of the members of the Great Escape who was executed on recapture.

-The church is in the Archdeaconry of Gibraltar.
+Administratively, the church is in the Archdeaconry of Gibraltar.